-- ensure a high profile of the subject in both the independent curriculum and the thematic approach. - ensure a full range of relevant and effective resources are available to enhance and support learning and for providing a regularly updated audit of resources planned through the annual Subject Development Planning cycle and expenditure evaluated as part of that process. - model the teaching of RE - ensure progression of the key knowledge and skills identified within each unit and that these are integral to the programme of study and relevant to each child's start and end points. - monitor data, books and ensure that key knowledge is evidenced in outcomes, alongside and as supported, by SLT - monitor planning and oversee the teaching of RE - lead further improvement in and development of the subject as informed by effective subject audits and colleague feedback - ensure that the RE curriculum has a positive effect on all pupils with SEND - ensure that the RE curriculum takes account of the school's curriculum drivers which promote independence, communication, being safe and positive physical and mental health & wellbeing. - ensure that the curriculum takes account of the school's context and promotes children's pride in the local area and, where possible provides access to positive role models from the local area to enhance the RE curriculum. - ensure that approaches are informed by and in line with current identified good practice and pedagogy; to network and maintain existing links with clusters or individuals with specialist expertise, and take advantage of regular opportunities for professional development to enrich and improve teaching and learning in RE - have a general responsibility for LA and Schools Safety Policies within their subject area and be directly responsible to the Headteacher for the application of all health, safety and welfare measures and procedures within their own department/ area of work.
+- ensure a high profile of the subject in both the independent curriculum and the thematic approach. - ensure a full range of relevant and effective resources are available to enhance and support learning and for providing a regularly updated audit of resources planned through the annual Subject Development Planning cycle and expenditure evaluated as part of that process. - model the teaching of RE - ensure progression of the key knowledge and skills identified within each unit and that these are integral to the programme of study and relevant to each child's start and end points. - monitor data, books and ensure that key knowledge is evidenced in outcomes, alongside and as supported, by SLT - monitor planning and oversee the teaching of RE - lead further improvement in and development of the subject as informed by effective subject audits and colleague feedback - ensure that the RE curriculum has a positive effect on all pupils with SEND - ensure that the RE curriculum takes account of the school's curriculum drivers which promote independence, communication, being safe and positive physical and mental health & wellbeing.

+- ensure that all pupils feel connected, and acknowledging that we all connect differently.
+Therefore, enabling a total communication approach that supports pupil to connect in the right way for each individual. - ensure that the curriculum takes account of the school's context and promotes children's pride in the local area and, where possible provides access to positive role models from the local area to enhance the RE curriculum. - ensure that approaches are informed by and in line with current identified good practice and pedagogy; to network and maintain existing links with clusters or individuals with specialist expertise, and take advantage of regular opportunities for professional development to enrich and improve teaching and learning in RE - have a general responsibility for LA and Schools Safety Policies within their subject area and be directly responsible to the Headteacher for the application of all health, safety and welfare measures and procedures within their own department/ area of work.
 E.g. lifting heavy equipment boxes and conducting risk assessments for the subject and associated educational visits.